Gralls/SafetyNetSample/README.md

 ## Android App configuration

 ### Secrets
-In order to run the app file `secret.properties` needs to be created inside `Application/` directory.
+In order to run the app, file `secret.properties` needs to be created inside `Application/` directory.
 This file should contains two variable:
 - SafetynetApiKey=yourApiKey
 - ApiBaseUrl=http://api.url:8080/